jnhthomp/f1-discord-bot/README.md

   - Then use these initials automatically whenever `/ttadd` is used
   - This will allow the `initials` option to be optional and if not included it would default to the users Initials

+- Create and utilize economy by creating commands that allow specific users to 'give/gift' coins.
+Later add betting/trading and award coins based on performance in leaderboard charts.

 ## Lessons Learned
 - Creating Node applications
 - Using discord.js